arinbasu/Convergence-of-design-and-analytical-thinking-in-research-methods/ec4q5k0snjo.md

 ## Observe the facts
-There are three related issues in research thinking that
+There are three related issues in research thinking that include